 I’ve found that the process of buying the uniforms also varies between yōchien.

-At my daughter’s current yōchien, they didn’t offer samples of the uniforms so parents could only have the tailor look at their child and suggest a size as well as how many sets to get.
+My daughter’s previous yōchien didn’t offer samples of the uniforms so parents could only have the tailor look at their child and suggest a size as well as how many sets to get.

-However, for her new yōchien, my daughter was able to try on different sizes.
+However, my daughter was able to try on different sizes of uniforms at her new yōchien,.
 This was really helpful for obvious reasons.

 Yōchien uniform costs 💸💸💸 She’s also only wearing this until July since we’re moving 😅